-It is absolutely possible to file a valid mechanic’s and material man’s lien on homestead property IF the correct legal process for doing so is followed by the original contractor.
-Unfortunately, for a subcontractor, whether or not it may place a lien on a homestead property is dependent on whether the original contractor complied with the necessary steps allowing a valid lien on a homestead.
-Protections for homesteads against liens are based on the Texas Constitution and are additionally regulated by the Texas Property Code, both of which set out a number of steps which must be followed for a mechanic’s and material man’s lien to be valid on a homestead.
-Which of those steps an original contractor must follow depends on whether the original contractor is to perform new improvement or whether it will be doing repair or renovation work on existing improvements.
+It is absolutely possible to file a valid mechanic’s or materialmen’s lien on a homestead property, but only if the original contractor follows the correct legal process for doing so.
+Unfortunately, whether a subcontractor can place liens on a homestead in Texas depends on whether the original contractor complied with the necessary steps allowing a valid lien on a homestead.
+Protections for homesteads against liens are based on the Texas Constitution and regulated by the Texas Property Code, both of which set out several steps that contractors must follow for a lien to be valid on a homestead.
+The specific steps an original contractor must follow depend on whether the original contractor has to perform new improvements or whether they will do repair or renovation work on existing improvements.

-If the original contractor has been hired by the owner to build new improvements, the Texas Constitution requires only that the contract must be in writing.
-In addition to that constitutional requirement, the Texas Property Code requires that the contract must set forth the terms of the agreement, must be signed by the owner and owner’s spouse (if there is a spouse) BEFORE work commences, and must be recorded in the real property records.
-Because the contract must be recorded in the real property records, there is an additional requirement that the signatures be notarized, as unsworn documents cannot be filed in the real property records.
-When we have residential contractors come to us wishing to assert their lien rights as to a residential homestead property, the lack of notarized signatures is the most common barrier to doing so because this requirement is not specifically enumerated in the statute.
+If the owner has hired the original contractor to build new improvements, the Texas Constitution only requires that the contract is in writing.
+In addition to that requirement, the Texas Property Code requires that the contract must set forth the terms of the agreement, be signed by the owner and owner’s spouse (if there is a spouse) before work commences and be recorded in the real property records.
+Because the contract must be recorded in the real property records, there is an additional requirement that the signatures be notarized since unsworn documents cannot be filed in the real property records.
+When residential contractors come to us wanting to enforce their lien rights on residential homestead property, the lack of notarized signatures is the most common barrier in making it happen because that requirement is not specifically stated in the statute.